Hugne/kdev/README.md

 TODO
 --------
 - Hostname assignment using DHCP
-- kernel should be installed in /boot in rootfs, tftp boot directory should have a vmlinuz symlink instead
-- create rootfs/boot at appropriate time
 - node define testcase should be skipped if the vm is in state running
 - check\_node\_up should use 9pm::cmd::execute "ssh... -o ConnectionAttempts=x -o ConnectTimeout=y" instead of ping
 - dropbear config at startup